Modular Gelfand pairs and multiplicity-free representations: Introduction

-\begin{cor}[Corollary~{\ref{cor:qda-2}}] Let $F$ be the algebraic closure of a finite field, $k$ be a local field, and $D_k$ be the quaternion division algebra over $k$.
+\begin{cor}[Corollary~{\ref{cor:qda-2}}] Let $F = \overline{\F}_\ell$ of any positive characteristic $\ell$, $k$ be any local field, and $D_k$ be the quaternion division algebra over $k$.
 If $V_1, V_2, V_3$ are three irreducible smooth representations of $\qda$ over $F$, then there exists at most one (up to isomorphism) non-zero $\qda$-invariant linear form on $V_1 \otimes V_2 \otimes V_3$ over $F$. \end{cor}

 \begin{remark} The criterion given in Theorem~\ref{thm:multiplicity-free} is stated in sufficient generality for non-compact groups.
-One area with automorphic applications for future study are totally disconnected locally compact groups, for which the main (twisted) Gelfand pair criterion due to Gelfand--Kazhdan is also the commutativity of Hecke algebras (cf. \cite{gelfand-kazhdan, hendel}).
-Multiplicity-free triples for such reductive groups are important objects in areas like the Gan--Gross--Prasad conjecture where \textit{Gan--Gross--Prasad triples} are known in certain cases to be multiplicity-free over the complex numbers (cf. Beuzart--Plessis~\cite{bp} and Luo~\cite{luo}).
+One area with automorphic applications for future study are totally disconnected locally compact groups; in this setting the Gelfand--Kazhdan criterion for (twisted) Gelfand pairs is also the commutativity of Hecke algebras (cf. \cite{gelfand-kazhdan, hendel}).
+Multiplicity-free triples for such reductive groups are important objects in areas like the Gan--Gross--Prasad conjecture where \textit{Gan--Gross--Prasad triples} are known in certain cases to be multiplicity-free over the complex numbers (cf. Beuzart--Plessis \cite{bp} and Luo \cite{luo}).
 Another potentially interesting direction is to modify Theorem~\ref{thm:gelfand-triple} for cuspidal Gelfand pairs (cf. \cite{baruch-rallis}). \end{remark}

-Finally, we explore a multiplicity-freeness question about restrictions of representations of groups that was considered in characteristic $0$ by Weyl~\cite{weyl}, Kac~\cite{kac}, Howe~\cite{howe}, Stembridge~\cite{stembridge}, and more recently by Liebeck--Seitz--Testerman~\cite{lst1, lst2}.
+Finally, we explore a multiplicity-freeness question about restrictions of representations of groups that was considered in characteristic $0$ by Weyl \cite{weyl}, Kac \cite{kac}, Howe \cite{howe}, Stembridge \cite{stembridge}, and more recently by Liebeck--Seitz--Testerman \cite{lst1, lst2}.
 One consequence of Theorem~\ref{thm:multiplicity-free} is a Gelfand-like criterion for multiplicity-free restrictions.